 Anne Ten Eyck, Finance Director

-Anne Ten Eyck serves as finance director for DCA, managing financial planning and reporting, as well as accounts payable and receivable.
+Anne Ten Eyck serves as finance director for DCA, managing financial planning and reporting.
+She also provides project management support and research for DCA assignments.

 Ms. Ten Eyck’s career includes serving as manager of capital planning in the Harvard University Planning and Real Estate Office.
 Prior to that she was a financial analyst for Harvard’s Office of Financial Systems.